-Bandera holds the official Texas designation "Cowboy Capital of the World" — recognized in 1955 for producing more world rodeo champions per capita than any town in America.
+Bandera has been called the "Cowboy Capital of the World" since 1948, when a San Antonio newspaper put the phrase in print.
+The paperwork took a while to catch up: the Texas Historical Commission set an official marker on August 31, 2013, Governor Abbott granted a certificate of official recognition on June 29, 2016, and in June 2025 the Legislature designated Bandera the Cowboy Capital of Texas.
+Both markers stand in Western Trail Heritage Park downtown.
 Settled in 1853 along the Medina River, Bandera grew up around ranching and stayed there.
 Unlike Fredericksburg or Wimberley, Bandera never pivoted toward tourism polish — Main Street still has fewer than two dozen businesses, the dance halls operate the way they have for decades, and the dude ranches outside town sit on real working acreage.

 Bandera.ai is built by Spencer and Jess Forrest, owners of Backroads Hill Country — a locally operated Texas Hill Country travel company that has represented Hill Country vacation rentals since 2001, with thousands of guest stays coordinated across the region.